-The data for the carbines provided by Lend-Lease was obtained from Colt 45 Service Pistols: Models of 1911 and 1911A1
+Data for the carbines provided by Lend-Lease was obtained from:

 The Office of Strategic Services was established by a Presidential military order issued June 13, 1942.
 The OSS was the predecessor to the CIA and among many things helped arm, train and supply resistance movements in areas occupied by the Axis powers during World War II.
 While best known for their parachute drops of weapons and supplies to resistance movements in France (Operation Carpetbagger) they smuggled personnel, weapons and supplies to groups in other countries.

 Given the secretive nature of their work the quantities, locations, and dates remained secret during the war.
 A few documents have been located after the war but these should be viewed as a minimum.
 These carbine are believed to be separate from Lend-Lease due to the secretive nature of the operations.